This thread has been bookmarked. Visit your bookmarked threads to review.

 ZoningUpstairs sounds fine.
 I would zone the basement:

 2) Entertainment Room

 for the reason that they will want heat at different times.
-And the exercise room will want a cooler temperature.I'm often wrong, but never in doubt.
+And the exercise room will want a cooler temperature.Often wrong, never in doubt.

 how about just add one more zone?Then how about just 2 zones, one is the existing zone for upstair and add a new zone for basement?
 For individual rooms on the basement use ball valve to turn on and off them.

 ZoningI Think you need to ask what is the temp habits of the occupants.
 Is the floor plan open?